Permissionless-Software-Foundation/specifications/ps009-multisig-approval.md

   - Verify that all NFTs listed are children of the given Group token.
   - Verify that each address listed is generated from the given public key.
   - Verify that each address holds the NFT listed.
-    - Note: Since NFTs can move, it may be necessary to verify that the address *held* the NFT at some point in its transaction history.
+    - Note: Since NFTs can move, it may instead be necessary to verify that the address *held* the NFT at some point in its transaction history.
-  - Compute the multisignature address from the public keys and ensure it matches the address that generated the Approval Transaction.
+  - Compute the multisignature address from the public keys and ensure it matches the address that generated the Approval Transaction (in step 2).

 After computing the above validations in step 6, the validator can be assured that the data is authentic and has not been counterfeited by a malicious party.